juju-solutions/charmguardian/README.md

 ## Notes

 * Right now all testing is done using the local provider (see TODO)
+* When testing a charm, if the charm is included in any bundles, the tests for those bundles will be run also, using the version of the charm under test.
 * When testing a bundle, if multiple deployments are included in the bundle file, one is selected randomly and tests are run against that deployment.
 This may change or be configurable in the future.